jnnnnn/barrier/README.md

 ### Usage

 Install and run barrier on each machine that will be sharing.
 On the machine with the keyboard and mouse, make it the server.

 Click the "Configure server" button and drag a new screen onto the grid for each client machine.
 Ensure the "screen name" matches exactly (case-sensitive) for each configured screen -- the clients' barrier windows will tell you their screen names (just above the server IP).

 On the client(s), put in the server machine's IP address (or use Bonjour/auto configuration when prompted) and "start" them.
 You should see `Barrier is running` on both server and clients.
 You should now be able to move the mouse between all the screens as if they were the same machine.

+Note that if the keyboard's Scroll Lock is active then this will prevent the mouse from switching screens.

 ### Contact & support